Following the Human Thread in Social Navigation

 Intuitively, by training everything with the same objective \( z_t \) encodes the social dynamics that led the agent to maximize its reward, adapting to human movement patterns.
 Additionally, including trajectory data allows the agent to learn from past interactions and experiences.
 In our approach, the trajectory encoder (\( \mu \)) is implemented as Multilayer Perceptrons (MLPs).
 The objective retains its usual formulation without any explicit reference to the human trajectories:

 where \( r_t(\theta) \) is the ratio of the probability of action $a_t$ under the current policy and the previous one that is being executed for gathering data. \( \hat{A}_t \) represents the advantage function at time \( t \), guiding the policy towards actions that yield higher expected rewards.
 Defining what information is considered ``privileged'' and why is essential.
-In our context, it refers to detailed knowledge about the humanoid in the environment, such as the exact position of humanoids defining a trajectory (traj.), of the relative position with respect to the agent often denoted as humanoid GPS \cite{puig2023habitat}(hGPS).
+In our context, it refers to detailed knowledge about the humanoid in the environment, such as the exact position of humanoids defining a trajectory (traj.), or the relative position with respect to the agent often denoted as humanoid GPS \citep{puig2023habitat}(hGPS).
 We can easily gather this information in simulated environments.
 However, collecting them in real-life scenarios is often impractical.
 This distinction is crucial as it highlights the challenge of transferring learned policies from simulation to the real world.

-\subsection{Stage 2: Social Dynamics Regression}
+\paragraph{Stage 2: Social Dynamics Regression.}

 We aim to extract and exploit social cues directly from the robot's perception and eliminate the need for auxiliary devices like GPS trackers on humanoids.
-Inspired by~\cite{kumar2021rma}, we introduce the ``social dynamics'' module (Adapter), parametrized by an MLP \( \psi\) that takes as input the recent history of the robot's states \( x_{t-N:t-1} \) and actions \( a_{t-N:t-1} \) to generate a new latent vector \( \hat{z}_t \):
+Inspired by~\citep{kumar2021rma}, we introduce the ``social dynamics'' module (Adapter), parametrized by an MLP \( \psi\) that takes as input the recent history of the robot's states \( x_{t-N:t-1} \) and actions \( a_{t-N:t-1} \) to generate a new latent vector \( \hat{z}_t \):

 We obtain the state-action history by deploying the agent in the environment with optimal policy \( \pi^*\) obtained after the first stage and the latent vector \( \hat{z}_t\):